Network Forensics Tools

 Yes, much as I dislike this abuse of the word “Forensics” (see Rant), I’ll recognize that it is a very popular abuse.

-Chaosreader, jpcap, Microsoft Log Parser can break up a packet capture (pcap) file (created by Wireshark or Microsoft Net Monitor) into manageable components (including downloaded files).
+Chaosreader, jpcap, Microsoft Log Parser, and tcpxtract can break up a packet capture (pcap) file (created by tcpdump, Wireshark or Microsoft Net Monitor) into manageable components (including downloaded files).
 See the Network Forensics Puzzle site for more tools.

 Palo Alto Networks enterprise firewall, in Tap Mode, can interpret http traffic, parse documents in the traffic, identify P2P applications tunneled over http (such as Skype), and correlate the traffic with a user (not just an IP address).